Pictured above: Spotted water hemlock (Cicuta maculata) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Spotted water hemlock is a robust herbaceous perennial with a bad reputation of being one of the most toxic plants known to man.
+Spotted water hemlock (Cicuta maculata) is a robust herbaceous perennial with a bad reputation of being one of the most toxic plants known to man.
 It occurs naturally in freshwater swamps, marshes and floodplains, and along riverbanks and roadside ditches.
 It blooms spring through fall and dies back in winter.
-It attracts many species of bees, wasps and butterflies, and is a larval host plant for the black swallowtail (Papilio polyxenes).
+It attracts many species of bees, wasps and butterflies, and is a larval host plant for the Black swallowtail (Papilio polyxenes).

 Spotted water hemlock’s inflorescences are compound umbels borne on stalks – typical of many Apiaceae family members.
 Flowers are white, with five petals, sepals and stamens.
 Leaves are long, pinnately compound and alternately arranged.
 Leaflets are elliptic– to lance-shaped with toothed margins and are oppositely arranged.
 Stems are smooth, hollow and highly branched.
 They can be entirely purple, or green with purple splotches or streaks.